takubokudori/ArXiv-feeder/README.md

 A Google Apps Script (GAS) to send translated arXiv feeds to Slack.

+If you want to get feeds other than arXiv, please use [Feeder](https://github.com/takubokudori/Feeder).

 # Usage

 0. Install and setup [clasp](https://github.com/google/clasp) and npm and Slack webhook.